Authors of section

 General guidelines

-If a plaster cast becomes loose, it should be removed and replaced with a new one, preferably waiting until the fracture has become sticky enough (+/- 4 weeks) to avoid losing the reduction during the replacement procedure.
+If a plaster cast becomes loose, it should be removed and replaced with a new one.
+This is preferably done once the fracture has healed with enough callus (+/- 4 weeks) to avoid losing the reduction during the replacement procedure.

-Then graduated partial weight bearing should be started and increased to full weight bearing by about 6 weeks.
+Weight bearing should be avoided for 2–4 weeks depending on the fracture type.
+Graduated partial weight bearing should be started and increased to full weight bearing by approximately 6 weeks.

 Weight bearing requires protection of the cast bottom with a cast shoe, oversized sneaker, or equivalent.

-Tibial shaft fractures usually take between 3 and 5 months for complete healing.
-If the foot is in a functional position, graduated partial weight bearing can begin as soon as possible comfort and presumed fracture stability permit.
+Tibial shaft fractures usually take 3–5 months for complete healing.
+If the foot is in a functional position, graduated partial weight bearing can begin as soon as possible once comfort and presumed fracture stability permit.

-Caution: For unstable fractures or fractures involving the knee or ankle joint, weight bearing should be delayed until healing is further advanced.
+Note: For unstable fractures, or fractures involving the knee or ankle joint, weight bearing should be delayed until healing is further advanced.

 At this stage, it may be advisable to give an anti-inflammatory for four weeks.